-Dick Gregory was born in 1932 in St. Louis, Missouri.
-Gregory got his big break performing as a stand-up comedian at the Playboy Club in the early 1960s.
-Known for his sophisticated, layered humor that took on racial issues of the day, Gregory became a comedy headliner and a trailblazer for other African-American comedians including Richard Pryor and Bill Cosby.
+Comedian Dick Gregory got his big break performing as a stand-up comedian at the Playboy Club in the early 1960s.
+Known for his sophisticated, layered humor that took on racial issues of the day, Gregory became a comedy headliner and a trailblazer for other African American comedians including Richard Pryor and Bill Cosby.
 He also participated as an activist in the Civil Rights Movement and eventually ran for political office.
 In his later years, he worked as a lecturer and pursued his interests in health and fitness.

 Background and Early Years